domingohui/100-days-of-code/log.md

 I'm not too sure about this because I haven't really encountered this problem so far.
 If a slice of the state is dependent on one or more other slices, would it be a bit messy to [pass them around](https://github.com/reactjs/redux/issues/749)?
 I guess it's always better to set up the state so that each part can be "computed from lesser state" if necessary.
 The only downside is to write more reducers and/or actions to correspond each segment of the lesser state.

 **What's next**: Experiment with Listview/Scrollview to see if/how much they help in a sizable Redux front end.
 Also it's time to explore different kinds of starter kit out there.
 I also wonder how others set up their boilerplates.

+**EDIT**: Apparently, [Reselect](https://github.com/reactjs/reselect) is built just for optimizing displaying the views!
+Will definitely check that out.